eoinok/pypyodbcExample/README.md

 When you are happy the SQL would work (you can test it in MSAccess), add the lines which will execute the SQL statements against the ODBC Connection.

+When you have completed Part 2 make sure to do a git add, git commit and git push.

 # Part 3

 Add another function so that when that button is clicked all the Members of the tennis club that are stored in the Member table of the tennisclub database are printed to the Screen

+When you have completed Part 3 make sure to do a git add, git commit and git push.